travelgateX/documentation-site/content/hotelx/plugins/black-list.md

 alwaysopen = false
 +++

-The Blacklist plugin is used to ignore hotel code(s) when we a Search query is executed.
+The Blacklist plugin is used to ignore hotel code(s) when a Search query is executed.

 Loading a Blacklist is as easy as following the steps below: